 Corey and Joanna's first home.

 |Myrtle Beach just south of the maddening crowds.

 Monday and Tuesday - Highlights of this area were Brookgreen Gardens and Huntington Beach State Park.
-We had wanted to camp at Huntington Beach but we(I) waited to long to make reservations.
+We had wanted to camp at Huntington Beach but we(I) waited too long to make reservations.
 Brookgreen Gardens was a wonderful surprise we enjoyed for two days.
-Check out the slide show for many more pictures.
+Check out the slideshow for many more pictures.

 Video - out back of the gardens......

-On Thursday we met Sheree's brother Scott, in from Clemson, SC, and birded a few natural areas.
+On Thursday we met Sheree's brother, Scott, from Clemson, SC, and birded a few natural areas.
 Really awesome.

 And last but not least, Riley tells his story - "Kennel Hell"!

 Gradually, I am migrating over to Zenfoio from my websites.
 The websites were awesome, but to what purpose I do not know.
 For the purpose of sharing, Zenfolio works, and for some more grandiose reasons, well, I just don't have the time or inclination anymore.
 I hope you enjoy and find the material useful that is posted in this blog.
 You can also follow along on Facebook, Twitter, and Instagram, if you like.